alfurka/alfurka.github.io/_posts/2025-06-26-synloc-update-with-gemini-cli.md

 ### Final thoughts

 I couldn’t have updated the package without Gemini CLI.
 Doing it all manually would have taken a few days.
-For future use, I’m thinking of trying Claude Code; its pay‑as‑you‑go model suits my sporadic coding sessions.
+For future use, I’m thinking of trying Claude Code; its pay‑as‑you‑go model suits my hobby coding sessions.
 Of course, I won't switch until gemini CLI free-tier remains.

-Of course, this post isn’t sponsored :).
 Have a nice day!